Hands on: Honor Watch Magic review

-Huawei and Honor share a lot of research and development, so it's not a huge surprise the newly announced smartwatch from Honor is similar to the Huawei Watch GT we reviewed late last year.
+Huawei and Honor share a lot of research and development, so it's not a huge surprise the newly announced Honor Watch Magic is similar to the Huawei Watch GT we reviewed late last year.

 A lot of the features are the same.
-It runs on the same LightOS software and the design is similar to the Watch GT - in fact, at first glance this looks like the same watch.
+The Honor Watch Magic runs on the same LightOS software and the design is similar to the Watch GT - in fact, at first glance this looks like the same watch.

 Honor Watch Magic release date and price